Skip to main content

 • a swelling or pain in your lower leg

-• a temperature or a fever
+• a temperature of 38 degrees Celsius or above

-Read more about the risks of having a caesarean
+Risks of having a caesarean

 Hold a pillow against the wound area when you: